nithincvpoyyil/PnPIDBCache/Readme.md

 /**
  * With default parameters
  *
+ * if you have not passed any cache parameters, it'll fallback to default parameters as follows *
- * CacheKey - a random unique id will be generated
+ * keyFactory - a random unique id will be generated as cacheKey
- * Expiry - function will return Date object with +24 hours
+ * expireFunc -  default function, returns Date object with +24 hours
  * dbParams - default DB and table name will be used.
  *
  * */
 function getItems() {
     sp = spfi().using(SPFx(this.context));